-Finally, I wish to thank Jodie Hughes for her continued and invaluable assistance in administering the Code over a number of years, and Melanie O'Sullivan for taking these duties in Jodie's absence.
-I look forward to continuing to work with both Industry and the Committee throughout 2018/19 as we continue to grow the recognition and education of the Code.
+Finally, I wish to thank Melanie O'Sullivan for her continued and invaluable assistance in administering the Code.
+I look forward to continuing to work with both Industry and the Committee throughout 2019/20 as we continue to grow the recognition and education of the Code.

-Kris Matthews

-Industry Representative, Code Oversight Committee
+Kris Matthews Industry Representative, Code Oversight Committee